Sakinoanime/Heavenhell/README.md

 - The politician who promises to “reform Hell from the inside.”
 - And many, many unpaid interns.

 Each one swears they deserve a second chance.
-You just have to believe them… or not.
+You can believe them… or not.

 ---